 It can often be hard for people with small ears to find a pair of comfortably fitting earbuds.
 Many in-ears have fairly large builds that can cause pressure and push on different parts of the ear, causing fatigue and pain over time.
 Luckily, some ultra-slim in-ears sit more comfortably in the ear or ear canal.

 We've tested over 340 earbuds and in-ear headphones, and below are our recommendations for the best options for people with small ears.
-If you're looking for our top picks for other earbuds and in-ears, check out our recommendations for the overall best in-ear headphones, the best true wireless earbuds, and the best wireless Bluetooth earbuds.
+If you're looking for our top picks for other earbuds and in-ears, check out our recommendations for the overall best in-ear headphones, the best true wireless earbuds, and the best wireless earbuds.

-The Jabra Elite 8 Active Gen 2 True Wireless are the best earbuds for small ears we've tested.
+The Jabra Elite 8 Active Gen 2 are the best earbuds for small ears we've tested.
 While each bud's body isn't small, the tips are slim enough to fit inside smaller ear canals.
 They don't push deeply into your ears, either, so they avoid the plunger-like feeling that some in-ears create.
 The three different tip sizes mean most listeners should be able to find a good fit without too much trouble, and Jabra's 'ShakeGrip' silicone coating means the buds will stay in your ears during a workout.
 They're IP68-rated, too, so a little water or sweat won't damage them.

 In terms of their overall performance, the Jabra are some of the best earbuds we've tested.
 Their outstanding noise isolation attenuates everything from airplane engine rumble to high-pitched fan whine.
 Their mic doesn't make you sound especially natural, but it does a great job distinguishing your voice from any noise around you.
 With ANC on, the Jabra last almost eight hours continuously, which is enough for a day at the office or a week of commutes.
+If you want more security than relying on the Jabra's ergonomic shape alone, the Google Pixel Buds Pro 2 are also on the smaller side and include built-in fins meant to be 'twisted' into your ears.
+However, many features are limited to Android and Pixel devices with the Google buds.

 These buds have a few extra features that help them stand out.
 They support multi-device pairing, meaning you can stay connected to your phone and computer at the same time.
 Their battery only lasts for around seven hours on a single charge, but their carrying case has over two extra charges to keep you supplied on the go.
 Their warm sound profile can be fine-tuned to your liking using their companion app's graphic EQ and presets.
-If you'd prefer a flatter default sound, the Nothing Ear (a) Truly Wireless are worth considering.
+If you'd prefer a flatter default sound, the Nothing Ear (a) are worth considering.
 They'll fit most small ears, but they offer one less ear-tip size than the Sony, so those of you in search of the perfect fit might prefer our pick.

 If you're looking for a mid-range price tag, the best Bluetooth earbuds for small ears we've tested are the Anker Soundcore Space A40 Truly Wireless.
 These buds come with five sets of ear tips to help you get the best fit possible, and their lightweight design doesn't sit too deeply in your ear.
 Their ANC system performs very similarly to the Sony LinkBuds S Truly Wireless, so you can expect a high level of noise isolation whether you're commuting to work or powering through your shift at the office.
 However, they have a less stable fit than the Sony and are more likely to fall out during high-intensity movements like sprints or heavy workouts.